JulesTexier/DingDongDashboard/README.md

 If we have the value of price and surface (it isn't ```nil``` or equal to ```0```) we check if the square meter price is under 5000€ in Paris, or 1000€ in other zones, then we determined that this isn't a property we want to insert.

-If we don't have those values (price and surface), we decide to keep up a further inspection because maybe we can get those values in the show of the property, so it's not discrimated.
+If we don't have those values (price and surface), we decide to keep up a further inspection because maybe we can get those values in the show of the property, so it's not discriminated.